 Please note, that information below was updated according to the recent changes to the law.
-The changes directed at stimulating the economy and supporting business were confirmed on 18 March 2020.

-Activities prohibited during the quarantine:
+Activities prohibited during the quarantine and exceptions

 - Visiting cultural, leisure, entertainment and sports facilities as well as serving visitors physically.
 This includes museums, cinemas, children’s playrooms, sports clubs and other institutions.

 - All events and gatherings in both open and closed spaces, except for events in open spaces when the participants do not get out of the car and there are no more than two people in the car (except for family members).

 - Activities of healthcare centres, sanatoriums, recreation centres, except individual rehabilitation services related to treatment.

 - Activities of restaurants, cafes, bars, nightclubs and other entertainment venues.
 The prohibition does not apply when the food can be sold as a takeaway or delivered to customers.
 This means that caterers with the ability to sell food for takeaway or delivery can still operate (when operating in accordance with hygiene regulations).

 - Activities of casinos and slot machine operators.

 - Educational and childcare activities in all educational institutions, daycare centres and after-school activity centres are suspended (except for remote education).